 A poignant message came from Greg Bogue’s Keynote “More than a Meeting: A Movement.”
-Based on his extensive research, he’s found that instead of focusing on purchases that feel secure, or communicate their success, customers are now making buying decisions based on their personal values.
-This is a huge shift that can help reframe our ideas about marketing as we know it.
+Based on his extensive research, he’s found that instead of focusing on purchases that feel secure or communicate success, customers are now making buying decisions based on their personal values.
+This is a huge shift that can help reframe our ideas into a value based marketing strategy.

 That means your brand needs to clearly answer this question for your customers: “What can you offer me?”